-Belfast musician & songwriter Michael Cunningham will launch his debut album Hidden Treasure, on December 11th.
+Belfast musician & songwriter Michael Cunningham released his debut album Hidden Treasure, in early 2018

 Already, several of the songs have been highlighted by ReverbNation, one of the world’s leading online music platforms, which provides tools and opportunities for musicians.
 Their user base has about 4 million musicians, fans, and labels in more than 250 countries.

 But if the early reaction from Reverbnation has been positive, the story behind Michael’s album music reads a little like an adventure movie…with the songs lying unsung for almost 20 years in a dusty box in a garage in Dollingstown Co Down.

 Michael commented: “Growing up in north Belfast, music was at the heart of our home.
 I think there might even have been a set of B&O speakers in my pram!
 But I was an old man aged 8 yrs before I got my first basic guitar at 9 years of age and it was about this time that the Beatles Blue & Red album.
 And those songs lit a musical fire in my heart which won’t expire until I do..!!”

 “My passion for entertaining meant that my earliest performances were as a busker in Belfast city centre, during the IRA bombing campaign.
 Busking was tremendous fun, but (as my worried mother insisted!) it was also quite risky, often involving very rapid changes of pitch….both musically & physically!
 And what a way to build confidence & to develop your first play-list…!

 “Like many other hopefuls, in my teens and as a young man, I was a member of various rock bands and groups, with ambitions for that magical hit to stardom!”

 I worked with Jim Anderson, a shy and very talented guitar player & songwriter.
 Singing & writing with Jim as a duo called “Thelma & Louise” was a high point of my early musical career.”